unfoldtoolbox/UnfoldDocs/src/contr_docs.md

 Documentation is key to maintaining a codebase that is easy to understand and extend.
-Whether it is comments in the code, docstrings, or tutorials, when writing documentation, think about your future self or the next person reading the code or using your functions.
+Whether it is comments in the code, docstrings, or tutorials, when writing documentation, think about your future self or the next person who will read your code or use your functions.

 ### Building and viewing the documentation locally